mpdroog/smtpw/README.md

 type Email struct {
 	From        string          // Key that MUST match From in config To          []string
-	Subject     string
+	BCC         []string        // Only used when allowBCC=true in config Subject     string
 	Html        string
 	Text        string